bazelbuild/proposals/designs/2022-09-12-native-launchers-python.md

 The reason this situation exists is because of "bootstrapping".
 Ultimately, *something* needs to find the Python interpreter in the runfiles and use that to launch the program.
-Currently, Bazel assumes the target platform will be able to provide the "bootstrapping" functionality.
+Currently, Bazel assumes the target platform will be able to provide the bootstrapping functionality.

 # Proposal